Week 9: Preparation#

 From your file manager (File Explorer in Windows or Finder in MacOS) locate the file mester_jakob.txt and read its content.
 Now run the following code.

-filename = 'week_09_files/mester_jakob.txt'
+file_path = 'week_09_files/mester_jakob.txt'

-with open(filename) as file_object:
+with open(file_path) as file_object:

 content = file_object.read()